Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > Suppose I am trapped on a desert island and don’t have a calculator
 > If I do it in two ways those two ways are the same… long winded way of saying that there’s only one way to do things
-> #AM - 27/10
+> #ArM - 27/10

-> It wasn’t just all about triangles and Pythagoras - #AM - 29/10
+> It wasn’t just all about triangles and Pythagoras - #ArM - 29/10

 > Nobody heard me swear on the recording did they, I hope not #IL - 29/10

+> ”I’m bad at Maths” - Tom
+> “WHY ARE YOU HEREEEEE” - Callum
+> #HO - 30/10

+> Nobody else thinks it’s funny, aw….
+> Proof one… we’re all scared of them aren’t we, I’m not scared of them
+>  #IL - 31/10

+> I have confirmed my own hypothesis that it is very easy to make a mistake
+> #AM - 03/11

+> The inability to divide is what makes life interesting
+> We could take 1 or 2 or 3 or 257
+> #NW - 03/11